Australian Baha’i Report/Volume 10/Issue 2/Text

 The Bahá’í Faith has been present in South Australia since the 1920s.

-� Commonwealth Games bring religions together
+Commonwealth Games bring religions together[edit]

-The Melbourne 2006 Commonwealth Games athletes and officials from all religious brought together athletes representing the backgrounds were welcome to participate in a diverse nations of the Commonwealth - and program of readings from the Scriptures of the also its diverse religions. world's religions.
+The Melbourne 2006 Commonwealth Games brought together athletes representing the diverse nations of the Commonwealth - and also its diverse religions.

-Victorian Bahá'ís Niloufar Nia and Ladan Wise They were particularly delighted to welcome were among 43 volunteers from seven faiths Bahá'í members from a number of Games who worked together at the Religious Services teams, including a coach from the Gambian Centre in the Athletes Village to help support boxing team, and a table tennis player from the worshippers from all faiths.
-Seychelles.
+Victorian Bahá’ís Niloufar Nia and Ladan Wise were among 43 volunteers from seven faiths who worked together at the Religious Services Centre in the Athletes Village to help support worshippers from all faiths.

-The Centre provided prayer rooms for "Volunteering at the Religious Services Centre Buddhist, Christian, Hindu and Muslim use, was such a rewarding and interesting with the Christian area available for Jewish experience", commented Ms Nia. worship and the Hindu area available to those
+The Centre provided prayer rooms for Buddhist, Christian, Hindu and Muslim use, with the Christian area available for Jewish worship and the Hindu area available to those of the Sikh and Bahá’í Faiths.

-"It was a wonderful demonstration of the unity
+"It was a wonderful demonstration of the unity of faiths in action".

 Devotional gatherings relieve student stress[edit]

-to all students, experience has shown that senior
+While the weekly "Soul Food" sessions are open to all students, experience has shown that senior students gain the most benefit.

 Soul Food features a wide range of spiritual readings and music, in a beautiful candle-lit setting.